 At Regent Brett initiated his political activity after being tapped to run the Virginia and West Virginia campaigns for Alan Keyes for President.
 He and Jessica moved to D.C. following graduation with an MA in Government to pursue his PhD at Catholic University.
 But when paying the bills began to take precedence, he put the doctoral program on hold and dived head-first into political consulting, training under Carlyle Gregory.

 After three long years in D.C. (and one baby on the way), Brett and Jessica made the decision to trek back home.
-In 2004, they ventured 1,339 grueling miles in three days with two-month-old Rebekah screaming the entire distance (did we mention it was grueling?) and landed finally in Guthrie, OK…just shy of Edmond.
+In 2004, they ventured 1,339 grueling miles in three days with two-month-old Rebekah screaming the entire distance (did we mention it was grueling?).

-Brett immediately jumped back into all things political.
-He ran his father’s campaign for OK State House, and in a crowded primary of six came in a close third place.
-Following the historic Republican takeover of the Oklahoma House of Representatives, Brett accepted a political appointment to the House staff in early 2005.
+Brett immediately re-inserted himself into all things political.
+He ran his father’s campaign for Oklahoma House of Representatives, and in a crowded primary of six came in a close third place.
+Following the historic Republican takeover of the State House, Brett accepted a political appointment to the House staff in early 2005.
 He went on to consult in the charter of multiple conservative political action committees.
 And in 2007, Brett served as National Grassroots Director for Duncan Hunter for President.
 Since that time he has consulted with multiple non-profits, charities and public interest organizations.

 In 2008, Brett consulted with the U.S. State Department, in coordination with his father, then U.S. Diplomat to Iraq, in bringing a delegation of Iraqi leaders to the U.S. for a tour of several states and capitals.
-He maintains extensive ties with DOS officials around world, specifically in Asia and Latin America.
+He maintains extensive ties with DOS officials around world.

-Brett now serves on the boards of numerous committees, organizations, non-profits, and is the CEO of Veritas Strategies, a digital media consulting firm.
+Brett now serves on the boards of numerous committees, organizations, non-profits, as the Chief Evangelist for Veritas Strategies, a digital media consulting firm, and is the Executive Director for the Catholic Conference of Oklahoma.
 He is the author of the short novel entitled The Dream and is currently authoring a memorial biography after the tragic death of his father during the ‘Surge’ campaign for Iraqi freedom in 2008.
 He and his family are converts to the Roman Catholic Church (2011), members of St. Monica Catholic Church and are active in the Edmond and greater-OKC community.